-The real cost of buying a home
+What's the real cost of buying a house?

 When considering the costs of buying a home, the deposit you put down is just part of the overall expenditure.
 There are other payments you need to factor in, such as mortgage fees, legal costs and removal charges.

 Most mortgage lenders will charge an arrangement fee for setting up the loan or arranging the mortgage.
 These are costs that go directly to the lender, they are not charges imposed by us as a mortgage adviser.

 You can get deals without fees, but they are likely to increase the interest rate you pay.

 Fees will vary between lenders, and some lenders will allow you to add the fees onto your mortgage, rather than pay them upfront.

 A small number of lenders apply these charges if your loan-to-value ratio (LTV) is high.
 For example, if you are a first-time buyer wanting to borrow 95% of the property value, they may charge extra as you pose a higher risk.
 The charge covers their insurance fees in case you default on your repayment.

 Mortgage lenders require you to have buildings insurance for your new home.
 You can take out home contents insurance as well, to protect your belongings.
 There are options to get separate or joint buildings insurance and home contents insurance.
 Find out more about home insurance or get an insurance quote now.

 As with stamp duty, this will vary depending on the value of the property.

 A solicitor is needed to assist in the legal aspects of moving home, such as transferring the legal title of a property from the property seller to you, the new owner.
 This varies across solicitors and is dependent on your location.
 You will need to ask for a quote.